nmaggioni/r710-fan-controller/README.md

 | Threshold1 < _Tavg_ ≤ Threshold2 | Threshold2 |
 | Threshold2 < _Tavg_ ≤ Threshold3 | Threshold3 |
 | _Tavg_ > Threshold3 | Automatic |

+If `Hysteresis` is set, the controller will wait for the temperature to go below _ThresholdN - Hysteresis_ temperature.
+For example: with a Threshold2 of 37°C and an hysteresis of 3°C, the fans won't slow down from Threshold3 to Threshold2 speed until the temperature reaches 34°C.

 ## Credits